britram/rains-prototype/draft-trammell-rains-protocol.md

   so, and if option 5 (expired assertions acceptable) is also specified, it then checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops.
-If the query does not specify option 4, delegation proceeds as follows:
+If the query does not specify option 4, delegation proceeds as follows: the server:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with any query options (see {{cbor-query}}).
 If so, it prepares to forward the